Ananya Panday: Media image

 Panday has frequently combated negative attention and online trolling, for being a beneficiary of nepotism within the Hindi film industry.
 She said, "It isn't as easy as people say it is.
 If you have access and don't have the talent to back it up, people won't invest their money in you.
 Having said that, I do believe nepotism exists and it exists in all industries, not just Bollywood."
 She received backlash for comments made during CNN's 2019 Newcomers Roundtable, where she spoke about her struggles as a product of nepotism, noting that her father had never been on Johar's talk show Koffee with Karan as a sign of his limited success.
 Her remarks prompted a now-viral response from actor Siddhant Chaturvedi, in which he highlighted the disparity between insiders and outsiders in the film industry.
 The Hollywood Reporter India reported that after the intense social media trolling she received for being a nepo baby, "all the noise and early backlash faded once she proved herself with films like Gehraiyaan (2022) and CTRL (2024)".
 The Print noted that she has carved a niche for herself as Bollywood's Gen Z star by portraying characters that resonate deeply with her generation.

 In 2019, she launched an initiative named So Positive to create awareness about social media bullying, prevent negativity and build a positive community.
 At the Economic Times Awards in 2019, the project was named Initiative of the Year.

 Panday has featured in The Times of Indias "50 Most Desirable Women" list.
 She ranked 37th in 2019, and 31st in 2020.
 In 2025, Forbes Asia featured her in their 30 Under 30 list.
 The same year, GQ India listed her among the nation's most influential young people and The Business of Fashion featured her in their BoF 500 list of people shaping the global fashion industry.
+In 2026, The Hollywood Reporter India featured her in their Women in Entertainment Power List.
 Panday is a celebrity endorser for several brands, such as Puma, Lakmé, Maybelline, TRESemmé, Garnier, Skechers, Vega, Esprit, Fastrack, Gillette and Timex.
-She is the brand ambassador for international brands like Swarovski and Jimmy Choo.
+She is the brand ambassador for international brands like Swarovski, Jimmy Choo and American Eagle.
 In 2025, she was named the first Indian global ambassador for the luxury brand Chanel.
 Panday's brand value was estimated by Kroll Inc. (formerly Duff & Phelps) to be US$35.2 million in 2024.